 Students are expected to conduct themselves in line with the few ‘school rules’ that we have in place.
 We aim to provide a caring, friendly and safe environment, ensuring the wellbeing of all members of the community.
 Students have the right to feel safe at school.
 Bullying at St Mary’s will not be tolerated and any incidents that are reported to us are dealt with in line with the school policy (this can be found on the school website).
 Incidents of bullying are extremely rare in this school, but we must never be complacent and think it would never happen here.
 Bullying is defined as an action that is repeated over time and that intentionally hurts another student or group physically or emotionally.
 The term bullying is sometimes used inappropriately; it is important that students, staff and parents understand the correct meaning, so that we can all work together in the interests of all students.

-Further information can be found in the parents portal on our website www.stmaryscolchester.org.uk/current-parents
+Further information can be found in the Parents’ portal.

-Girls joining St Mary’s have the support of a ‘Buddy’ – a student in the year above.
+Girls joining St Mary’s have the support of a ‘Buddy’ – a student in Year 8.
 The Buddies take their roles seriously and carry them out with pride.
-They lend a helping hand, or provide a friendly smile and generally help new students to settle.
-Buddies host parties at Christmas and a Summer BBQ.
+They lend a helping hand or provide a friendly smile and generally help new students to settle.
+Buddies participate in a programme of activities throughout the year to help them integrate and share in the new experiences they are having at St Mary’s.

 Girls in Years 10 and 11 act as peer counsellors – ‘Listeners’.
 They are elected and trained to support pastoral care at St Mary’s, volunteering during breaks and lunchtimes to support others in whatever way is required.